Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Surgical Relations

 \subsection{Complex vs.\ Pre-Complex Structure}

 Consider the sequence $\EE[2]m$ with $m\<=2,\cdots,{-}2$ depicted in Figure~\ref{f:E2-E-2}.

-The right-hand side of the sequence depicts $\IP^2$ in the middle, its standard blowup at a smooth point (center-right) and the (iterated) double blowup at far right.
-It is standard\cite[Prop.\,2.5.8, p.~102]{Huybrechts:2005aa} that $\EE[2]{-1}\<=\Bl_*(\IP^2)\<=\FF[2]1$ is diffeomorphic (as an oriented differentiable manifold) to the connected sum, $\IP^2\#\7{\IP^2}$, where $\7{\IP^2}$ denotes the complex projective space with the orientation opposite to the one naturally induced by the complex structure.\ftn{The orientation reversal is necessary for the complex structure of one component to extend through the other component compatibly with the orientation of the underlying real space: At the crossover/gluing region, the ``radially'' inward directions in one component must match the ``radially'' outward directions in the other component.} This corresponds to the fact that the 1-cone $(1,1)\<\in\pFn{\EE[2]{-1}}$ encodes the exceptional set of self-intersection $[\sE_{\sss(1,1)}]^2\<={-}1$, and the base $\IP^1$ of a {\em\/local\/} neighborhood biholomorphic to the total space of $\cO_{\IP^1}(-1)$\cite{Huybrechts:2005aa}.
-This $\sE_{\sss(1,1)}\<\approx\IP^1$ may be identified with the hyperplane\ftn{It is also convenient to identify the hyperplane $\IP^1\<\subset\IP^2$ with the ``$\IP^1$ at infinity'' in the cell-decomposition, $\IP^2\simeq\IC^2\<\cup\IP^1$.} in the 2nd (orientation-reversed) summand in the connected sum, $\IP^2\#\7{\IP^2}$, with ``the rest'' of the fan $\pFn{\EE[2]{-1}}$ corresponding to the 1st summand.
-The iterates, $\EE[2]{-2}\<=\Bl_*^2(\IP^2)$ in Figure~\ref{f:E2-E-2} (far right) and $\EE[2]{-m}$ for $m\<\geqslant1$ in general, are blowups of $\IP^2$ at ``infinitely near points,'' and are easily identified as a daisy-chain connected sum of $\IP^2$'s, with orientations opposite to the ``initial'' (underlined) one.
+With $\IP^2$ in the middle, the right-hand side depicts its standard blowup at a smooth point (center-right), followed by the (iterated) double blowup at far right.
+It is standard\cite[Prop.\,2.5.8, p.~102]{Huybrechts:2005aa} that $\EE[2]{-1}\<=\Bl_*(\IP^2)\<=\FF[2]1$ is diffeomorphic (as an oriented differentiable manifold) to the connected sum, $\IP^2\#\7{\IP^2}$, where $\7{\IP^2}$ is a complex projective space with its orientation opposite to the one naturally induced by the complex structure.\footnote{The orientation reversal is necessary for the complex structure of one component to extend through the other component compatibly with the orientation of the underlying real space: At the crossover/gluing region, the ``radially'' inward directions in one component must match the ``radially'' outward directions in the other component.} Correspondingly, the 1-cone $(1,1)\<\in\pFn{\EE[2]{-1}}$ encodes the {\em\/exceptional set\/} of self-intersection $[\sE_{\sss(1,1)}]^2\<={-}1$, which is the base $\IP^1$ of a {\em\/local\/} $\cO_{\IP^1}(-1)$-like neighborhood\cite{Huybrechts:2005aa}.
+This exceptional set, $\sE_{\sss(1,1)}\<\approx\IP^1$, may be identified with the hyperplane\footnote{It is also convenient to identify the hyperplane $\IP^1\<\subset\IP^2$ with the ``$\IP^1$ at infinity'' in the cell-decomposition, $\IP^2\simeq\IC^2\<\cup\IP^1$.} in the 2nd (orientation-reversed) summand in the connected sum, $\2{\IP^2}\#\7{\IP^2}$, with ``the rest'' of the fan $\pFn{\EE[2]{-1}}$ corresponding to the 1st (underlined) summand.
+The iterates, $\EE[2]{-2}\<=\Bl_*^2(\IP^2)$ in Figure~\ref{f:E2-E-2} (far right) and $\EE[2]{-m}$ for $m\<\geqslant1$ in general, are blowups of $\IP^2$ at ``infinitely near points,'' easily identified as a daisy-chain connected sum of $\IP^2$'s, with orientations opposite to the ``initial'' (underlined) one.